-Even though the two behemoths in the technology industry--Apple and Google--COVID-19.this week, Americans are extremely wary about opting in to tracing apps, even if they're told the information would help in the development of a vaccine to fight
+Even though the two behemoths in the technology industry–Apple and Google–launched digital contact-tracing systems this week, Americans are extremely wary about opting in to tracing apps, even if they’re told the information would help in the development of a vaccine to fight COVID-19.

 The VPN provider ExpressVPN and software security company Checkmarx queried 1,200 and 1,500 consumers, respectively, to find out what Americans think about digital contact-tracing systems having access to their health information.
 The studies were conducted in May.
 Results were not exactly the same, but certainly close enough to conclude that both studies came to similar conclusions.

 ExpressVPN and Checkmarx each asked if they would opt in to a contact-tracing app, and 54% of ExpressVPN respondents and 52% of Checkmarx respondents said they would.
 Still, this also means that 46% and 48% (respectively) replied that they would opt out.

 SEE: Coronavirus: Critical IT policies and tools every business needs (TechRepublic)

 It is the nearly half surveyed who opted out that invites concern: The University of Oxford reported that around 80% of smartphone users would need to install a contact-tracing app in order for it to be effective in suppressing an epidemic.
 Oxford needs the research, as the university is developing a vaccine so promising, that in April, the US gave vaccine developers’ AstraZeneca $1.2 billion in funding, for at least 400 million doses.
 On May 22, the British government added $79 million in fresh funding.

 Americans do not want information misused

 Respondents are all in to help facilitate the much-needed vaccine, but they have grave concerns about their health information being used by the government or third parties, or could be easily hacked.
 They trust big tech companies over the federal government.